jp-jaiprakash/ai-enabled-marketplace/README.md

      What is the response ?
      How spring AI is able to call the MCP server and retrieve the list of products ?

-7. Run the JUnit test [SellerAgentTests](handson/src/test/java/com/zenika/handson/agents/seller/SellerAgentTests.java) `getAllProduct` and check if the test is passing.
+8. Run the JUnit test [SellerAgentTests](handson/src/test/java/com/zenika/handson/agents/seller/SellerAgentTests.java) `getAllProduct` and check if the test is passing.

 #### 6 Search product
 #### 6.1 Add a MCP tools to be able to search product
 1. Define a new Tool in [StoreTools](mcp_server/src/main/java/com/zenika/mcp_server/config/StoreTools.java) to search a specific product base on user request.
+    - Before defining the tool, complete method searchProducts in [StoreService](mcp_server/src/main/java/com/zenika/mcp_server/service/StoreService.java) class.
     - The method should be annotated with `@Tool` and should return a `ProductResponseList`.
     - The method should use the `StoreService` to search the products from the database.
     - The `@Tool` annotation should have the following parameters:
         - `name` provide a meaningful name for the tool, for example `searchProducts`
         - `description` provide a meaningful description for the tool, for example `Search for products in the store catalog based on a natural language query. including their ID, name, price, and stock and other details`
+    - Run the corresponding unit test cases for StoreTools in [StoreToolsTests](mcp_server/src/test/java/com/zenika/mcp_server/config/StoreToolsTests.java) to check if the tool is working as expected.
+    - Run the JUnit test [StoreServiceTests](mcp_server/src/test/java/com/zenika/mcp_server/service/StoreServiceTests.java) `searchProducts` and check if the test is passing.
+    -
 2. Execute the Junit test `getLaptopProduct` in [SellerAgentTests](handson/src/test/java/com/zenika/handson/agents/seller/SellerAgentTests.java) and check if the test is passing.

-#### 7 User management Agent And Rooter agent
+#### 7 User management Agent And Router agent
 #### 7.1 Add a user Agent to manage the user requests
 We now have an agent that can communicate with the MCP server and retrieve the list of products available in the marketplace.